MadGamerHD/GTASceneSync/README.md

 - **Refinements for Vice City Support**: Though Vice City support is now available, we will continue to refine and improve the functionality based on user feedback and ongoing testing.
 - **Bug Fixes and Optimizations**: Regular updates will be provided to address any issues and enhance performance across all supported formats.

+### Why GTASceneSync is Not Integrated with DragonFF?

+At this point, **GTASceneSync** is not integrated with **DragonFF** because we're focusing on fine-tuning the addon itself.
+While **DragonFF** is a valuable tool, our current priority is making sure **GTASceneSync** works smoothly as a dedicated solution for exporting IPL and IDE files.
+We’re still ironing out a few details,

+Integration with **DragonFF** may be something we explore down the line, but for now, we're focused on ensuring **GTASceneSync** meets all the needs of its users as we continue to work through remaining tasks.

+Thanks for your patience as we keep refining the addon!

 ### Contact and Support
 For support, feedback, or inquiries, reach out to MadGamerHD on YouTube at [bradzandmaxplays](https://www.youtube.com/@bradzandmaxplays).